Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

 \subsection{State spaces: the topological spaces \texorpdfstring{$\U$}{U} and \texorpdfstring{$\U_1$}{UV}}

-We describe a population together with its genealogy by a set of individuals $U$, \emph{genealogical distance} $r(\cdot,\cdot)$ of pairs of individuals in $U$, and by a finite measure $\mu$ on the Borel sets of $U$.
-By genealogical distance we mean here the tree distance on the genealogical tree of a branching population, i.e.\ twice the time to the \emph{most recent common ancestor} of a given pair of individuals.
+We describe a population by a set $U$ of its currently alive individuals together with its genealogy by giving the \emph{genealogical distances} $r(\cdot,\cdot)$ of pairs of individuals in $U$, and by a finite measure $\mu$ on the Borel sets of $U$.
+Here, the genealogical distance means the tree distance on the genealogical tree of a branching population, i.e.\ twice the time to the \emph{most recent common ancestor} of a given pair of individuals.

 \begin{definition}[Ultrametric measure spaces] A triple $(U,r,\mu)$ is called an \emph{ultrametric measure space}, if $(U,r)$ is a complete and separable ultrametric space and $\mu$ is a finite measure on its Borel-$\sigma$-algebra.